 To run a VBScript file using WScript.exe, use the following command:

-Reset the Default Action for VBScripts
+Fix the Default “Open” Action for VBScripts

 To reset the default action for .VBS file types so that double-clicking executes the file instead of opening it in Notepad, use these steps:

 Download vbsfix.zip and save to Desktop.
 Unzip and run the enclosed REG file vbsfix_vista.reg by double-clicking it.
 Click Yes when asked for confirmation.

 This changes the default action for .vbs files associating them with wscript.exe.

 About the author

 Ramesh Srinivasan founded Winhelponline.com back in 2005.
 He is passionate about Microsoft technologies and has a vast experience in the ITeS industry — delivering support for Microsoft's consumer products.
 He has been a Microsoft MVP [2003 to 2012] who contributes to various Windows support forums.